dieffrei/apex-hawk/index.md

     Opportunity.SObjectType => new SObjectDMLSettings(Opportunity.SObjectType),
     OpportunityLineItem.SObjectType => new SObjectDMLSettings(OpportunityLineItem.SObjectType)
 });
+In the code above, Opportunities will be inserted/updated/upserted/deleted before OpportunityLineItems.
 ```
 - #### Retrieving a domain object state
     - ### Query Specifications